-- Supply information about what is required in the co-ordination process: - Provide useful tips to schools: - Be clear about the dates when information should/must be returned to the LA.
+- Supply information about what is required in the co-ordination process; - Support schools in the co-ordinated process; - Be clear about the dates when information should/must be returned to the LA.

 If schools already have a Service Level Agreement (SLA) with the School Admissions Team, the team will carry out the agreed work and will share with the school the outcome of applications made to the school by sending out lists of successful applicants.